OCA/field-service/README.md

 # Field Service

-[Field service management](https://en.wikipedia.org/wiki/Field_service_management) (FSM) coordinates company resources employed at, or en route to, client sites, rather than on the company's premises.
+[Field Service Management](https://en.wikipedia.org/wiki/Field_service_management) (FSM) coordinates company resources employed at, or en route to, client sites, rather than on the company's premises.
 FSM most commonly refers to companies who need to manage installation, service or repairs of systems or equipment.

 Examples of field service use cases are: